Stuycs-K/final-project-liu-ethan-lou-steven/WORKLOG.md

 * Wrote Button class.
 * Worked on Edit mode.
 When the user clicks, new Blocks spawn there.

+### 5/29/24
+* Can now delete walls.
+* Now when you click, you rotate between a block, block with jump pad, and a spike.
+* Changed ArrayLists into Sets for quicker add and remove runtimes.

 ## Steven Lou
 ### 5/22/24
 * Wrote the Spike class methods and constructors.